verbumfeit/gomble/README.md

 mumble library written in go.
 Intended for writing client side music bots.

 ## Using
 - the main.go is intended as example of how the music bot could look like.
-But you probably want to change the IP Address of the mumble server in the main.go file.
+- Set server url, port and password via environment variables and then run gomble:
+    ```
+    GOMBLE_SERVER=mumbleserverurl \
+    GOMBLE_PORT=64738 \
+    GOMBLE_PASSWORD=mumbleserverpassword \
-- To start the example bot do: go run main.go
+    go run main.go
+    ```
 - If you don't want to study the entire Code in order to find out what you can do with this library and how, I made a README.md file in most folder explaining what each .go source file does.
 Furthermore the README file in the gomble directory shows a little illustration (sequence diagram) written in plantuml on how it works.

 ## Features